Reduced operator inference for nonlinear partial differential equations: Introduction

-Our approach is similar in spirit to methods which use dynamic mode decomposition (DMD) to approximate the Koopman operator for nonlinear dynamical systems.
-Koopman operator theory states that every nonlinear dynamical system can be exactly described by an infinite-dimensional linear operator that acts on scalar observables of the system~\cite{koopman1932dynamical}.
-DMD learns a finite-dimensional approximation of the Koopman operator in a given set of observables using a least-squares minimization~\cite{williams2015data}.
-The success of this approach is dependent on whether the chosen set of observables define a space that is invariant or close to invariant with respect to the Koopman operator.
-Previous works have used dictionary-learning~\cite{li2017extended}, neural networks~\cite{takeishi2017learning}, and kernel methods~\cite{kevrekidis2016kernel} to define the space of observables.
-In contrast, we propose a physics-informed approach which chooses learning variables based on the known form of the governing PDE.
+Our emphasis on learning polynomial operators for possibly transformed system states bears similarities to approaches that seek to learn the linear Koopman operator for observables of nonlinear dynamical systems.
+Koopman operator theory states that every nonlinear dynamical system can be exactly described by an infinite-dimensional linear operator that acts on scalar observables of the system~\cite{koopman1932dynamical,mezic2005spectral,mezic2013analysis,kutz2016dynamic}.
+DMD learns a finite-dimensional approximation of the Koopman operator in a given set of observables using a least-squares minimization~\cite{williams2015data,schmid2010dynamic}.
+The success of this approach is dependent on whether the chosen set of observables defines a space that is invariant or close to invariant with respect to the Koopman operator.
+Previous works have used dictionary-learning~\cite{li2017extended}, neural networks~\cite{takeishi2017learning}, and kernel methods~\cite{kevrekidis2016kernel} to define the space of observables. { Another recent approach uses neural networks to define coordinates in which terms of a governing equation are identified from a large dictionary of possible terms using sparse regression~\cite{champion2019data}.} In contrast, we propose a physics-informed approach which chooses learning variables based on the known governing PDE.

-The remainder of the paper is organized as follows. \Cref{sec: setting} formulates the prediction problem for a system governed by a nonlinear PDE and provides background on POD-Galerkin model reduction. \Cref{sec: operator inference PDE} presents our Operator Inference formulation for learning mappings between Hilbert spaces which approximate the dynamics of a nonlinear PDE. \Cref{sec: lifting} introduces Lift \& Learn in the PDE setting, which uses variable transformations to apply Operator Inference to learn quadratic models for non-quadratic PDEs. \Cref{sec: numerical experiments} applies the Lift \& Learn framework to infer quadratic reduced operators for the PDE governing a three-dimensional rocket combustion simulation.
-Conclusions are presented in \Cref{sec: conclusions}.
+The remainder of the paper is organized as follows. \Cref{sec: setting} formulates the prediction problem for a system governed by a nonlinear PDE and provides background on POD-Galerkin model reduction. \Cref{sec: operator inference PDE} presents our Operator Inference formulation for learning mappings between Hilbert spaces which approximate the dynamics of a nonlinear PDE. \Cref{sec: lifting} introduces Lift \& Learn in the PDE setting, which uses variable transformations to apply Operator Inference to learn quadratic models for non-quadratic PDEs. \Cref{sec: numerical experiments} presents numerical results for two examples: (i) a heat equation example which demonstrates that the ODE formulation can lead to results that are inconsistent with the underlying truth, and (ii) a three-dimensional rocket combustion simulation with over 18 million degrees of freedom that takes 45,000 CPU hours to run, which demonstrates the { potential of the model learning approach to yield computational gains for high-dimensional engineering simulations}.
+Conclusions are discussed in \Cref{sec: conclusions}.